-We are asking these questions to measure the impact that arts and cultural events have on the economy of the city.
+[ALL ASKED REMAINING QUESTIONS] We are asking the following questions to measure the impact that arts and cultural events have on the economy of Hull.
 We understand that this information is of a sensitive nature, but if you are willing to share it with us, it will be greatly appreciated.

-How much do you estimate you spent on you and others with you on the following during your visit to Hull, when you attended LGBT50?
-(Please enter to the nearest £, or enter zero if applicable – if you don’t know or prefer not to answer please leave the box blank)
+How much do you estimate you spent on yourself and others with you on the following things during your visit to Hull, when you attended LGBT50?

+TYPE ZERO IF THEY SPENT NOTHING, BUT LEAVE BLANK IF THEY DON’T KNOW OR PREFER NOT TO ANSWER